-Fred Marcusa, a senior Partner in Kaye Scholer’s Corporate Department, practices principally in the areas of corporate and international law.
+Fred Marcusa, Special Counsel in Kaye Scholer’s Corporate Department, practices principally in the areas of corporate and international law.
 He has had many years of experience in domestic and international strategic alliances, joint ventures, mergers and acquisitions, financing and commercial transactions, licensing and sales, and representation agreements.
 He has also had extensive involvement in complex and sensitive international negotiations and investigations.

 He works extensively with French clients, including the Government of France and various French State-owned and public and private entities.
 In 2014, he was named “Chevalier” (Knight) of the French Legion of Honor, by decree of French President Francois Hollande, for his “accomplishments in fostering the economic relationship between France and the United States.”
 Please refer to the “News” section for a link to the press release.